Kiawah River Farm:

 Sea island tomatoes are famous for good reason—part of a legacy of farming, sunshine and good soil.

 There’s more.
-Heirloom vegetables, fruits and berries, flowers, beef cattle, goats, honey bees and hens are all raised here on Johns Island, the agricultural hub of Charleston.
+Heirloom vegetables, fruits and berries, flowers, beef cattle, goats, honey bees and hens are all raised at Kiawah River Farm at the center of the agricultural hub of Charleston.

 Farm share—the value of agriculture + neighborhood